Return to stories about how our world began.

 Can you describe one aspect of this creation account that made you feel curious?

-Humanists believe the world began as a result of a random event, many religions believe that it was God who started creation.
-Do you think both could be true?
+Humanists believe the universe came into existence as a result of a random event, whereas many religions believe it was created by a supreme being.
+Do you think both could be true

 Do you think that the world is becoming better as time moves on?

 Are there any similarities or differences with other creation stories you have heard?

 What one thing do you want to remember from this creation account?